AmMoPy/Vendor_Master_File_Automated_Test_Procedures/README.md

 What about n_match?
 It's the number of possible matches you desire for a single word/record.
 You may be looking for only the first highest match or more than one possible matches, so adjust the number accordingly.

-The main module used for matching records is [tfidf matcher](https://github.com/LouisTsiattalou/tfidf_matcher), I personally found it to produce acceptable results with decent execution time that fits the nature of this script.
+The main module used for matching records is [tfidf matcher](https://github.com/LouisTsiattalou/tfidf_matcher), it produced acceptable results with decent execution time that fits the nature of this script.

 ## How it works